bbrodo/ModdedFlesh/README.md

 It does not include the full game, original game files, or a standalone playable build.

+## Aim

+This mod aims to fix bugs, crashes and performance issues introduced in the Purple Sands of Cumulun update and return the game to a playable state.

 ## Distribution

 Install this patch with WroughtFleshPatcher: